 - Working with each grantee to finalize project scope, budget and grant agreements.

 - Monitoring grantees for performance and compliance with state and federal regulations through reporting, financial tracking and site visits.

 - Assisting in vehicle purchases and maintaining vehicle inventories.

 - Providing training and technical assistance to grant recipients in the form of transportation planning, contract management and marketing.

 - Reporting to the Washington State Legislature and the Federal Transit Administration on performance of state and federally funded projects.

-Timelines for all state and federal funding awards align with the state biennium.
-This allowed applicants to submit their proposals for all types of grant funding just once every two years instead applying separately for each type of grant program.
+Timelines for all funding awards (state and federal) align with the state biennium.
+This allows applicants to submit their proposals for all types of grant funding just once every two years, rather than apply separately for each type of grant program.